Monday, September 29, 2025

 While waiting at the boarding area, I could see the flight crew making their way well ahead of all of us.
 Somehow they seemed to walk faster and they also talked faster but in loud whisper.
 I supposed they'd been trained not only to look eager and competent but also to keep their secrets.

 Apparently you don't have to be big and strong to be a pilot.
 After all it's pilot, not pirate.
 The two guys were only slightly taller and heavier than me.
-I still think a pilot's job is no more challenging than driving a manual car on the Federal Highway.
-At least the pilots will have the comfort of real or trained co-pilots, instead of their wives, to assist or navigate through traffic difficulties.
+I don't know whether a pilot's job is actuallly more challenging than driving a manual car on the Federal Highway.
+At least the pilots have the comfort of real or trained co-pilots.
+We only have our wives, generally untrained and unreal, to navigate us through.
 No wonder pilots are calmer and they rarely swear, if ever.

-But, according to another pilot friend, Capt Haniff (ex-Malaysia Airlines and another OP), it's also critical for a pilot to have interpersonal skills like human touch and good eye contact to keep his crew consistently happy and motivated.
+But, according to another pilot friend, Capt Haniff (ex-Malaysia Airlines and another OP), it's also critical for a pilot to have soft skills like communication and good eye contact to keep his crew consistently happy and motivated.
 "I must take good care of my crew" he insisted.
 "Yes, why not" I just played along.
 He accused me of lacking empathy.

 Deep in my schooldays, we'd be whiling away watching cheap matinees and reading fast-paced paperbacks in between cruel Chemistry classes.
 I'd be fantasizing about playing crazy characters, from a gunslinging lawman in the Wild West to a wise-cracking New York private eye, all the way down to a drunk Shaolin master.
 But never a pilot.

 Don't get me wrong.
-I know all about pilots earning insane money, and they get to marry the stewardess and fly to Stockholm or Bengaluru, and lots of other good stuff (They'd deny this outright if you asked).
+I know all about pilots earning insane money, and they get to marry the stewardess, fly to exotic places, eat caviar, and lots of other good stuff (They'd deny this outright if you asked).
 It's just that most of us were brought up to believe that we should all study hard and long to become a doctor who would later work even harder and longer as a houseman, only to get bullied and paid a pittance.

-Of course, doctors can grow to be specialists or sub-specialists who earn even bigger bucks doing colonoscopies, bariatrics and other strange procedures.
+Of course, doctors can grow to be specialists or sub-specialists and earn even bigger bucks doing colonoscopies, bariatrics, talk therapies and other strange procedures.
 But they don't get to marry stewardesses.
 My one-time dorm-mate, Dr Fadzil Man, has progressed from a serious psychiatrist/casual golfer to become a serious golfer/casual psychiatrist with a holiday home in Sapporo.
 He's married to a doctor.
 Sorry to drag you into this, Pakdokter, but I've to prove my theory.

 Finally it was our turn to board, and the aircraft was parked somewhere off the gates.
-There were a few on the tarmac and they all looked the same and I wasn't sure which one.
+There were a few on the tarmac and they all looked the same.
 We'd to walk a bit, and for the first time in my life I came face to face with a jet plane.
 It was a Boeing 737, fairly intimidating, and bigger than what I had in mind.

 I was half-way up the ladder when something struck and almost stopped me in my tracks.
-The deep red and white MAS livery with the stylized image of the wau bulan in a circle at the tail was both uncanny and evocative, enough to make me homesick.
+The deep red and white MAS livery with the stylized image of the wau bulan in a circle was uncanny and evocative, enough to make me homesick.
+The whitish sky that turned into a riot of competing colours and the sweet music buzzing out of the airborne kites.

 Lunch wasn't too bad although the portion was well below the nutritional benchmark for an average Kelantanese.
 Soon I was in for another round of nerves when it was time to land.
 One of the crew, maybe a senior stewardess, came on air to announce in a clear, impeccable English, and slightly slanted Bahasa Melayu.
 "Tuan-tuan" became "Cuan-cuan".